District of Columbia’s FMLA Overview

 - Person employee related by blood marriage or legal custody

-- Child who lives with employee who employees permanently assumes and discharges parental responsibility
+- A child who lives with the employee who employees permanently assume and discharge the parental responsibility

 - Person employee shares a mutual residence and a committed relationship